Internet-Pavilion-PH/notes/cyber_purok_bio.md

 ![Franco](https://raw.githubusercontent.com/Internet-Pavilion-PH/notes/7732d521f5c10081fa8c96bcf5a9ce2697e7d1be/ArtistPhotos/Franco.jpeg)

-**Franco Mamaril**, based in Laguna, PH, is a graffiti writer, VJ, video, and new media artist.
+**Franco Mamaril**, based in Laguna, PH, is a graffiti writer, VJ, DJ, new media artist and a barista.

 ----